 Make sure you select 'Transaction Log' and 'Overwrite' in the 'If backup files exist' section.
 This will make sure that with every new differential backup we start the new set of Transaction Log backups.

 All the following Transaction Log files will be running on an hourly basis and will need to be added up to the previous Transaction Log.
 For that purpose, when creating Hourly TLog backups the start time should be selected as 1:30 am to allow First Hourly Backup to complete and end time should be 11:59:59 pm since the next Differential backup will start at 12:30 am.

 It is very important to select 'Append' when creating Hourly Backup.
 Click 'OK' button to save the backup task.

 Now it is a time to verify that all backups work and are saved to the specified destination.
 Let's now test that the backup is being created and saved at the specified location.
 For that purpose, first save the Maintenance Plan by clicking 'Save' button, then navigate to 'SQL Server Agent' >'Jobs', right-click this item and select 'Start Job at Step ...'

 The message shown below indicates that Full backup went well and got saved to the required destination,

-but let's double check to make sure that the file exists at location specified in the backup task section.
+but let's double-check to make sure that the file exists at the location specified in the backup task section.
 This file will keep all the data and structure of the database prior to Sunday 12:00:00 when the backup got created.